 No one makes coffee from green coffee beans.
 They must be processed and roasted to turn them into the rich dark beans we brew at home, and the ground coffee that restaurants and other retailers brew for coffee sales and service.
 Here are a few examples of how IoT supports coffee roasting enterprises:

-, there are three phases of roasting: the drying stage, the browning stage, and the roasting stage, all of which can be optimized with temperature monitoring and careful management.
+According to the Barista Institute, there are three phases of roasting: the drying stage, the browning stage, and the roasting stage, all of which can be optimized with temperature monitoring and careful management.
 We predict this phase of the coffee supply chain will increasingly use IoT monitoring systems for quality control, reporting and predictive maintenance.

 As we know, there are multiple ways a consumer can purchase coffee, and many consumers use all of them.
 You might purchase a bag of roasted coffee beans or ground coffee at your grocery store.
 On the same day, you might buy a cup of coffee from your local convenience store while refueling your car.
 Or you might stop by your local Starbucks or other coffee shop to get a nice café latte, mocha, espresso or cappuccino.
 In fact, you could also meet a friend for lunch at a restaurant and order coffee to go with your meal or dessert.
 All on the same day.

 How does IoT work in coffee retail and coffee service?

 Predictive maintenance is a growing application in the world of IoT-enabled coffee systems, as sensors, notifications and AI make it prossible to identify the factors that lead to failure before those failures occur, ultimately reducing costs.
 There’s even a cloud-based business called Coffee Cloud that is all about “Monitoring the world's barista machines and measuring our love of coffee in the cloud.”